MOTR: End-to-End Multiple-Object Tracking with Transformer: Related Work

 \textbf{Transformer-based Architectures.} Transformer \cite{vaswani2017attention} was first introduced to aggregate information from the entire input sequence for machine translation.
 It mainly involves self-attention and cross-attention mechanisms.
 Since that, it was gradually introduced to many fields, such as speech processing \cite{li2019neuralTransformer,chang2020speechTransformer} and computer vision \cite{wang2018nonlocal,camgoz2020signTransformer}.
 Recently, DETR \cite{carion2020detr} combined convolutional neural network (CNN), Transformer and bipartite matching to perform end-to-end object detection.
 To achieve the fast convergence, Deformable DETR \cite{zhu2020deformdetr} introduced deformable attention module into Transformer encoder and Transformer decoder.
 ViT \cite{anonymous2021an} built a pure Transformer architecture for image classification.
 Further, Swin Transformer \cite{liu2021swin} proposed shifted windowing scheme to perform self-attention within local windows, bringing greater efficiency.
 VisTR \cite{vistr2021} employed a direct end-to-end parallel sequence prediction framework to perform video instance segmentation.

 \textbf{Multiple-Object Tracking.} Dominant MOT methods mainly followed the tracking-by-detection paradigm \cite{bewley2016simple,leal2016learning,schulter2017deep,sharma2018beyond,wojke2017simple}.
 These approaches usually first employ object detectors to localize objects in each frame and then perform track association between adjacent frames to generate the tracking results.
 SORT \cite{bewley2016simple} conducted track association by combining Kalman Filter \cite{welch1995introduction} and Hungarian algorithm \cite{kuhn1955hungarian}.
 DeepSORT \cite{wojke2017simple} and Tracktor \cite{bergmann2019twb} introduced an extra cosine distance and compute the appearance similarity for track association.
 Track-RCNN \cite{shuai2020multi}, JDE \cite{wang2019jde} and FairMOT \cite{zhang2020fairmot} further added a Re-ID branch on top of object detector in a joint training framework, incorporating object detection and Re-ID feature learning.
+TransMOT \cite{chu2021transmot} builds a spatial-temporal graph transformer for association.
 Our concurrent works, TransTrack \cite{transtrack} and TrackFormer \cite{Meinhardt2021trackformer} also develop Transformer-based frameworks for MOT.
 For direct comparison with them, please refer to Sec.\;\ref{discussion}.

-\textbf{Iterative Sequence Prediction.} Predicting sequence via sequence-to-sequence (seq2seq) together with encoder-decoder architecture is popular in machine translation \cite{sutskever2014sequence,vaswani2017attention} and text recognition \cite{shi2016end}.
-In such seq2seq framework, the input is encoded into intermediate representation by the encoder network.
+\textbf{Iterative Sequence Prediction.} Predicting sequence via sequence-to-sequence (seq2seq) with encoder-decoder architecture is popular in machine translation \cite{sutskever2014sequence,vaswani2017attention} and text recognition \cite{shi2016end}.
+In seq2seq framework, the encoder network encodes the input into intermediate representation.
 Then, a hidden state with task-specific context information is introduced and iteratively interacted with the intermediate representation to generate the target sequence through the decoder network.
 The iterative decode process contains several iterations.
 In each iteration, hidden state decodes one element of target sequence.